flancian/garden/Open Letter to Google.md

 As you read these proposals, please think and report back optionally: if not these proposals, which?
 This, in a nutshell, is the spirit of the [[Agora]] I am proposing and have been trying to build: it is a [[commons]] focused on finding [[rational]] [[incremental improvements]] achievable by its community.
 Put another way: if you share proposals for the betterment of society, our endeavors together, or any interesting subset of them, an Agora can be defined that will be interested by default.

-## The Agora and Google as they are currently
+## The Agora and Google as they are currently, and as they could be

 An Agora, in short, is a platform and pro-social device that tries to be [[free]], [[fair]] and [[alive]] for its community (its "users").